Checklist for accessible Word documents

 Using numbered or bulleted lists in documents can be a very useful way of breaking up complex, content-heavy information, making it easier to read and follow.

-Adding hyperlinks in Word is very easy through right-clicking on any word or group of words.
-However, the hyperlink makes sense as standalone information.
 It can be useful to provide the full URL in brackets after the descriptive link so that it is available if the document is printed or if users wish to cut and paste it.

 Screenshot of a Microsoft Word document with the heading "Checklist for accessible Word documents".

-You can check the accessibility of your document in Word by using its built-in checker.
 The ‘Check Accessibility’ button is available under the ‘Review’ menu.
-This will highlight any accessibility-related problems with your document, describe why you should fix them, and give you guidance on how to do so.
+This highlights accessibility-related problems with your document, describes why you should fix them, and gives you guidance on how to do so.

 For more complex documents, you will need to consider the accessibility of data tables, use of colours and metadata.
 Check out our factsheet on creating accessible documents for more information.

-Book your training course
+Book your accessible documents training course

 Discover our eLearning modules